 As a first step toward answering these questions, we present case studies on two prominent online freelancing marketplaces: TaskRabbit and Fiverr.
-We chose these services because they are well established (founded in 2008 and 2009, respectively), and their design is representative of a large class of freelancing services, such as Upwork, Amazon Home Services, Freelancer, TopCoder, Care.com, Honor, and HomeHero.
-Additionally, TaskRabbit and Fiverr allow us to contrast if and how biases manifest in markets that cater to physical tasks (e.g., home cleaning) and virtual tasks (e.g., logo design) [59].
+We chose these services for three reasons: first, they are well established, having been founded in 2008 and 2009, respectively.
+This predates other well-known "sharing-economy" services like Airbnb and Uber.
+Second, their design is representative of a large class of freelancing services: on TaskRabbit, customers use free-text searches to browse rank-ordered lists of workers, while on Fiverr customers search and browse a list of tasks (each offered by one worker).
+Customers can rate and review workers, and browse workers' personal profiles before making hiring decisions.
+Other services with similar architecture include Upwork, Amazon Home Services, Freelancer, TopCoder, Care.com, Honor, and HomeHero.
+Third, TaskRabbit and Fiverr allow us to contrast if and how biases manifest in markets that cater to physical tasks (e.g., home cleaning) and virtual tasks (e.g., logo design) [58].

-For this study, we crawled data from TaskRabbit and Fiverr in late 2015, collecting over 13,500 worker profiles.
+For this study, we crawled data from TaskRabbit and Fiverr in October and December of 2015, collecting over 13,500 worker profiles.
 These profiles include the tasks workers are willing to complete, and the ratings and reviews they have received from customers.
-Since workers on these sites do not self-report gender or race, we infer these variables by having humans label their profile images.
-Additionally, we also recorded each workers rank in search results for a set of different queries.
-To analyze our dataset, we use standard regression techniques that control for independent variables, such as when a worker joined the marketplace and how many tasks they have completed.
+Since workers on these sites do not self-report gender or race, we infer these variables by labeling their profile images.
+Additionally, we also recorded each workers' rank in search results for a set of different queries and combinations of search filters.